dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Fixed background color bug on some popups in dark mode.
 * Merged PR by fmartinou for French translations.
 * Removed the `user-package-sample` folder.
 Got too much questions regarding how to work with it.
+* Fixed bug with climate and temperature.
+Temperature is now always leading so it will override the climate temperature.
+If you only set a climate and no temperature it will use the temperature from the climate.

 ## Update 1.1.2